cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Variable `a` in the above example was removed, because it is possible to use the value assigned to it (`10`) directly later in the program.
 Variable `b` was removed, as it is not used in any subsequent computation at all.

-The only exception to this rule are [program parameters](#program-parameters), which are always preserved, but even program parameters are removed when unused.
+The only exception to this rule are [program parameters](#program-parameters), which are preserved, unless they are not used in the program at all.

 ## Variable scope